Nursing Science, Ph.D.

 Ph.D. students are required to complete 50 quarter units of formal course work selected in part by consultation with the faculty advisor, subject to review by a faculty oversight committee.
 These courses will cover the necessary fundamental and methodological principles, and accommodate cross-disciplinary themes in nursing science.
-Students will also be required to participate in the educational mission of the Sue and Bill Gross School of Nursing as teaching assistants for two quarters.

 Students will have two formal examinations along the process toward writing their thesis.
 First they will write a comprehensive examination following completion of required course work and electives (50 required quarter units).
 The next benchmark will be the proposal defense (qualifying exam), in which students will advance to candidacy upon successful presentation of an original dissertation research proposal and oral defense of the proposal.
 Ph.D. completion requires submission of an acceptable dissertation and oral defense.
 The normative time to degree is five years, and the maximum time permitted is seven years.

 |NUR SCI 211||Ph.D.
 Seminar: Nursing and Interdisciplinary Research to Improve Human Health 1|

 |NUR SCI 212||Philosophy of Science for Nursing Scholarship|

 |NUR SCI 213||Measurement of Health-Related Behavior|